EOSIO/eos/contracts/arisen.sudo/README.md

 #    arisen.msig <= arisen.msig::exec             {"proposer":"blkproducera","proposal_name":"deploysudo","executer":"blkproducera"}
 ```

-Anyone can now verify that the `eosio.sudo` contract was deployed correctly.
+Anyone can now verify that the `arisen.sudo` contract was deployed correctly.

 ```
-$ arisecli get code -a retrieved-eosio.sudo.abi eosio.sudo
+$ arisecli get code -a retrieved-arisen.sudo.abi arisen.sudo
 code hash: 1b3456a5eca28bcaca7a2a3360fbb2a72b9772a416c8e11a303bcb26bfe3263c
-saving abi to retrieved-eosio.sudo.abi
+saving abi to retrieved-arisen.sudo.abi
-$ sha256sum contracts/eosio.sudo/eosio.sudo.wasm
+$ sha256sum contracts/arisen.sudo/arisen.sudo.wasm
-1b3456a5eca28bcaca7a2a3360fbb2a72b9772a416c8e11a303bcb26bfe3263c  contracts/eosio.sudo/eosio.sudo.wasm
+1b3456a5eca28bcaca7a2a3360fbb2a72b9772a416c8e11a303bcb26bfe3263c  contracts/arisen.sudo/arisen.sudo.wasm
 ```

 If the two hashes match then the local WebAssembly code is the one deployed on the blockchain.
-The retrieved ABI, which was stored in the file retrieved-eosio.sudo.abi, can then be compared to the original ABI of the contract (contracts/eosio.sudo/eosio.sudo.abi) to ensure they are semantically the same.
+The retrieved ABI, which was stored in the file retrieved-arisen.sudo.abi, can then be compared to the original ABI of the contract (contracts/arisen.sudo/arisen.sudo.abi) to ensure they are semantically the same.

-## 3. Using the eosio.sudo contract
+## 3. Using the arisen.sudo contract

 ### 3.1 Example: Updating owner authority of an arbitrary account

-This example will demonstrate how to use the deployed eosio.sudo contract together with the arisen.msig contract to allow a greater than two-thirds supermajority of block producers of an EOSIO blockchain to change the owner authority of an arbitrary account.
+This example will demonstrate how to use the deployed arisen.sudo contract together with the arisen.msig contract to allow a greater than two-thirds supermajority of block producers of an EOSIO blockchain to change the owner authority of an arbitrary account.
 The example will use arisecli: in particular, the `arisecli multisig` command, the `arisecli set account permission` sub-command, and the `arisecli sudo exec` sub-command.
 However, the guide also demonstrates what to do if the `arisecli sudo exec` sub-command is not available.

 This guide assumes that there are 21 active block producers on the chain with account names: `blkproducera`, `blkproducerb`, ..., `blkproduceru`.
 Block producer `blkproducera` will act as the lead block producer handling the proposal of the transaction.